 - A psychologist, to help with emotional or family issues that might affect your child's treatment.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 Exams and Tests

 A child with type 1 diabetes needs to visit his or her doctor at least every 3 to 6 months.
 During these visits, the doctor reviews your child's blood sugar level records and asks about any problems you and your child may have.
 Your child's blood pressure is checked, and growth and development is evaluated.
 The doctor examines your child for signs of infections, especially at injection sites.
 Your child usually has the following tests at office visits:

-- A hemoglobin A1c or similar test (glycosylated hemoglobin or glycohemoglobin) to check your child's blood sugar control over the previous 2 to 3 months
+- A hemoglobin A1c or similar test (glycosylated hemoglobin or glycohemoglobin) to check your child's blood sugar control over the previous 3 months

 Diabetes increases your child's risk for dental problems.
 Experts suggest dental checkups every 6 months.